Updated September 21, 2020

 - Avoid all person-to-person contact, including handshaking.

-As Georgia Tech increases the number of on-site community members, sanitation efforts will increase.
-Building managers and Facilities Management will adhere to the following measures to limit the spread of Covid-19 and promote a healthy and safe campus:
+Cleaning and disinfection efforts on campus have increased.
+Building managers and Facilities Management are adhering to the following measures to limit the spread of Covid-19 and promote a healthy and safe campus:

 - All uses of indoor common areas must adhere to social distancing guidelines.
 Some common areas may be closed if social distancing cannot be maintained while in use.

-- Bathrooms will be closed to anyone other than cleaners during cleaning times.
+- Restrooms will be closed to anyone other than cleaners during cleaning times.

 - Cleaning of labs will be performed regularly by research personnel.
 They will be trained in proper cleaning methods prior to resuming lab operations.